 - 4 each scallions, white, tops reserved, sliced

-- ½ each Fresno chili, Red, sliced thin (ad more or thai chilies for extra kick)
+- 1/2 each Fresno chili, Red, sliced thin (add more or Thai chilies for extra kick)

 - 10 ounces Coconut Milk, unsweetened

 - 1 tbsp fish sauce, Red Boat, (gluten free)